HosamSaleh1/imageFilter/README.md

 import {filterImageFromURL, deleteLocalFiles} from './util/util';
 Done```

+Starting the server with npm run dev runs a local instance of the server with no errors Done

 @TODO1 endpoint in src/server.ts is completed and accepts valid requests including: http://localhost:{{PORT}}/filteredimage?image_url=https://upload.wikimedia.org/wikipedia/commons/b/bd/Golden_tabby_and_white_kitten_n01.jpg
+Done

 ### Deploying your system